 - That said, make sure that you have a plan B in case things do go wrong.
 It might work in your favour if you came across as unflappable and creative in finding a solution to a technical problem.
 For example, to switch from skype to facetime could be a viable alternative…

 - Like in any interview, make sure you project yourself as calm, relaxed and confident.
-This also means that you need to kerb any excessive hand or arm movements, do not fidget and make sure to smile!
+This also means that you need to curb any excessive hand or arm movements, do not fidget and make sure to smile!

 As always, I’m happy to help you prepare, just call me!
 Good luck, Maarten